hannesdelbeke/dark-listener-3ds-max-plugin/README.md

 # Dark listener

-A plugin to auto start 3ds Max with dark / night mode for the listener.
+A plugin to auto start 3ds Max with dark / night mode for the listener, for 3ds Max 2020 and higher.

 | ⬜ default listener  | ⬛ dark mode listener |
 | -- | -- |